0xrajneesh/Open-Source-SOAR-Home-Lab/Exercise#1: Build a Basic SOAR Workflow in Shuffle for Email Alert Triage.md

-# 🛠️ Exercise: Build a Basic SOAR Workflow in Shuffle for Email Alert Triage
+# 🛠️ Exercise#1: Build a Basic SOAR Workflow in Shuffle for Email Alert Triage

 ## 🎯 Objective
 Automate the triage of phishing email alerts using Shuffle by parsing the email, enriching indicators, and creating a case.